SSpzcee/Asunder-PHB/phb/md/Hyper Elements.md

 This does mean that if someone has both Blaze and Ignite on them, and the ignite is of higher severity, even if the Blaze is not doing any damage, you still need to track how much damage it would have done for the purpose of any Blaze wound inflicted.

 It is perfectly possible for a jutsu to apply ignite, and Blaze, at the same time, but you still only apply the damage from whichever has a highest rank at any given time.

-Blaze Ninjutsu costs 1 talent point and can only be taken if you have an affinity in Katon.

 ## **Abyss Release**